Libensemble/libensemble/docs/papers/joss/paper.md

 flexible compared to other packages, where the generation of simulations is external to the dispatch of a batch of simulations.

-libEnsemble also supports so-called "persistent user functions" that run on workers, while maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.
+libEnsemble also supports so-called "persistent user functions" that maintaining their state while running on workers.
+This prevents the the need to store and reload data as is done by other ensemble packages that support only a fire-and-forget approach to ensemble components.

 # Representative libEnsemble Use Cases

-Examples of ways in which libEnsemble has been used in science and engineering problems include:
+Examples of libEnsemble application in science and engineering include:

 - Optimization of variational algorithms on quantum computers [@Liu2022layer].
 - Parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23].